MazziaRick/namecoin.org/donate/index.md

 ## Direct Cryptocurrency Donations

-The Namecoin Marketing and Development Fund (operated by Phelix) accepts donations via Bitcoin and Namecoin.
+The Namecoin Marketing and Development Fund (operated by Phelix) accepts donations via Bitcoin, Namecoin and Lightning Network.

+### On Chain Transactions

 * BTC: 18kYBKu2pvj9XRRaAfUMbkm72QniwW2Dre
 * NMC: NDtPuyg3adscr6HCE1GUiSsKPtA8ewKgz3

 Warnings: Bitcoin and Namecoin do not provide anonymity for donations, although they may (under some circumstances) provide pseudonymity or location-anonymity.

+### Lightning Network Transactions

+// Insert here your QRCode for payments (you can setup QRCodes with amount set to 0 to allow user to decide which amount to set on the transaction)

+Infos: Bitcoin Lightning Network provide better anonimity for donations with respect to Bitcoin and Namecoin on chain tranasactions.

 ## Issue/Task-Specific Cryptocurrency Donations